make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [LesTR](https://github.com/LesTR) for early assistance with the subdevice support, and contribution of test improvements for subdevices.
 - [JonF-49](https://github.com/JonF-49) for contributing support for RGBW lightbulbs, and improvements to color light entities that lack color temperature control.
 - [charliesjc](https://github.com/charliesjc) for contributing support for CBI Astute smart controller breaker switches.
+- [stijnb1234](https://github.com/stijnb1234) for assisting with support for CCT lightbulbs.